AleksStaponas/CobaltLock/README.md

   <img src="images/FileLocker_RedPhase.JPG" alt="SecondPhase" />
 </p>

+# Updates
+A new feature is nearly complete that generates files with randomized names and content.
+It demonstrates how attackers use such tactics to lower the likelihood of data recovery and forensic analysis.
+Furthermore, techniques like this have appeared in real-world ransomware campaigns, including early WannaCry variants.

 # Current isues
 The current file discovery process fails when the specified path includes a directory.
 Once it encounters a directory, it is unable to encrypt any files contained within its subdirectories.